Vanka (short story): Publication

 The story was first published in Peterburgskaya Gazeta's No. 354 (25 December; new style: 7 January 1887), 1886 issue, in the Christmas Stories section, signed A. Chekhonte (А. Чехонте).

-In a slightly revised version, it was included into the 1888 collection Stories (Рассказы, Saint Petersburg) and appeared unchanged in all of its 1888–1899 re-issues.
-It made its way into the compilations Children (Детвора, 1889) to be reproduced unchanged in its second and third (1890, 1895) editions.
-In 1900, with unauthorized cuts, it appeared in a children's reader Zolotyie Kolosya (Golden Spikes).
-Chekhov included the story into Volume 4 of his Collected Works published by Adolf Marks in 1899–1901.
+In a slightly revised version, it was included in the 1888 collection Stories (Рассказы, Saint Petersburg) and appeared unchanged in all of its reissues from 1888 to 1899.
+It made its way into the compilations Children (Детвора, 1889) to be reproduced unchanged in its second and third editions (1890, 1895).
+In 1900 it appeared with unauthorized cuts in a children's reader, Zolotyie Kolosya (Golden Spikes).
+Chekhov included the story in Volume 4 of his Collected Works published by Adolf Marks in 1899–1901.

 Synopsis

-A nine-year-old boy is in desperate need to convince his grandfather, his only relative (a wayward character, who seems to be totally indifferent to the boy's fate), to take him back to his country home.
-Stealthily, he writes a letter to describe the unbearable life he leads in the house of the shoemaker Aliakhin, whom he serves as an apprentice for, suffering from hunger, abuse and humiliation.
-Finally, very pleased with his effort, he puts it into an envelope, inscribes the address: "The village, to my grandfather, Konstantin Makarych" and drops it into a post-box, well aware that it is upon this precious item that his whole life now totally depends.
+On Christmas Eve, nine-year-old Vanka, an apprentice in the Moscow workshop of the shoemaker Alyachin, secretly writes to his grandfather, Konstantin Makarych, begging to be taken back to the village.
+Orphaned and sent to Moscow three months earlier, he reports the hunger, beatings, and ridicule in the household.
+As he writes, he remembers country life.
+He remembers the farm his grandfather worked on, the dogs, and the kindness of the cook Olga Ignatievna, who taught him practical skills.
+He addresses the letter simply: "To the village, to my grandfather, Konstantin Makarych," and falls asleep imagining his grandfather reading it by the stove.